 Chancellor Kim A. Wilcox

 Chancellor Wilcox Gender Recognition

-Vice Chancellor for Diversity and Inclusion Mariam Lam chairs the Gender Recognition and Lived Name Committee (formerly the Task Force on the California Gender Recognition Act) to ensure UCR's compliance with the UC Policy on Gender Recognition and Lived Names, as well as the California Gender Recognition Act.
+Associate Vice Chancellor for Diversity and Inclusion Mariam Lam has convened the Task Force on the California Gender Recognition Act in September 2018 to ensure UCR's compliance with the California Gender Recognition Act, which went into effect January 1, 2019.

+Chancellor Kim A. Wilcox